Tieske/project.lua/doc_topics/01-introduction.md

   LuaRocks).
 - `doc`: will re-render the docs (will remove the existing docs first, so use this over the `ldoc .` command to prevent orphaned files in the docs tree).
+- `deps`: installs the module dependencies
-- `dev` will install the required development dependencies using LuaRocks (busted, luacheck, ldoc, and luacov).
+- `dev`: installs the required development dependencies using LuaRocks (busted, luacheck, ldoc, and luacov).